Movies & TV / Reviews

 The 411

 Chris Sanders is not to be underestimated when he brings his A-game, as he does with The Wild Robot.
-The filmmaker and the animators at DreamWorks Animation craft a wonderful, rousing, emotional, and heartfelt adventure.
-Lupita Nyong'o delivers a wonderfully beautiful, tear-jerking performance through her bond with Brightbill.
+The filmmaker and the animators at DreamWorks Animation craft a breathtaking, rousing, emotional, and heartfelt adventure.
+Lupita Nyong'o delivers an exceptionally beautiful, tear-jerking performance through Roz's bond with Brightbill.
 It is among the year's finest films.

 legend